valdezpa09/homio/README.md

 ## **🖼️ Assets Setup – Images & Icons**

 To make Homio look the way it’s intended, you’ll need to add your own room images and icons to the www folder in Home Assistant.
 These are used for things like room backgrounds and custom icons inside button cards.
-I dont use the built in mdi icons as i dont like them, i do use the material icons though but download them from google at the 100 weight as i feel they fitted my design better.
+I dont use the built in mdi icons as i dont like them, they are to bold for my liking.
+There are other HACS addons that you can use but i dont.
+I do use the google material icons though but download them from google at the 100 weight as i feel they fitted my design better.
 I will include these in the repo and i plan to keep adding to them as well.

-Material design icons:
+Material design icons link can be found below,

 **https://fonts.google.com/icons?icon.query=light**